Skip to main content

 General Notes

 The ts-scripts package provides a set of tools for working with Teraslice in Kubernetes.
-These tools are available via yarn run or by using the ts-scripts script directly.
+These tools are available via pnpm run or by using the ts-scripts script directly.
 It supports the following functionality:

 • Running End-to-End Testing